 Of course the 90% Rye whisky from Crown Royal has had a few things happen to it in the meantime as well.
 It won the title of 2016 World Whisky of the Year from Jim Murray’s Whisky Bible and 2017 Canadian Whisky of the Year from the same publication.
 It also won Sippin’ Whiskey of the year at the 2017 Canadian Whisky Awards.
 Not too shabby for a $25 bottle.

-Purchase info: $16.67 for a 375 mL bottle (on sale) at Ace Spirits, Hopkins, MN
+Purchase Info: $24.99 for a 750 mL bottle at Total Wine, Burnsville, MN

 BourbonGuy.com accepts no advertising.
-It is solely supported by the generosity of our patrons and by the hand-made products and bourbon-related craft supplies I sell at the BourbonGuy Gifts Etsy store.
-If you'd like to become a patron visit patreon.com/arok or if you'd like to shop for bourbon goods, visit BourbonGuyGifts.com.
+It is solely supported by the sale of the hand-made products and bourbon-related craft supplies I sell at the BourbonGuy Gifts store.
+If you'd like to support BourbonGuy.com, visit BourbonGuyGifts.com.
 And hey, if you are an iOS user, look for Bourbon Guy in Apple News.
 Thanks!